jiangj-niaid/23ES-RBD-SARS2/README.md

 # RBD-SARS2

-Description
+# Description

-"Antibody Recognition of Epitopic Sites on the Receptor Binding Domain of SARS-CoV-2"
+**Antibody Recognition of Epitopic Sites on the Receptor Binding Domain of SARS-CoV-2**

 Authors: J. Jiang, C.T.
 Boughter, J. Ahmad, K. Natarajan, L.F.
 Boyd, M. Meier-Schellersheim, D.H.
 Margulies

 These are the produced data and supplementary tables for the above article.

-List of Files
+# List of Files

 01. Suppl.Table.2A - Annotations for 340 Antibodies/RBD structures
 02. Suppl.Table.2B - Annotations for 83 Nanoibodies/RBD structures